 WHY WE LIKE IT: This headset has custom-tuned 50mm drivers that deliver powerful sounds.
 It has a flip-up sound-canceling mic with a cardioid pickup pattern for excellent sound capture.

 The Razer Kraken gaming headset has wide ear cups that fit a wide variety of people.
-This headset has 50mm sound drivers custom-tuned for gaming to deliver powerful beats that add fun to gameplay.
+This headset has 50mm sound drivers custom-tuned for gaming to deliver powerful beats that add fun to the gameplay.
 It supports 7.1 surround sound, enabling users to enjoy spatial audio.
 This gaming headset features cooling gel-infused ear cushions, providing a pleasant listening experience.
-However, dialing down the volume reduces the audio quality on this model.
+However, dialing down the volume reduces the audio quality of this model.

 The noise canceling mic on this model has a cardioid pickup pattern, capturing the user’s voice easily, while removing unnecessary background sounds.
 This microphone is retractable, enabling users to flip it up when needed.
 The headset has in-line controls with a volume wheel and mute function for hassle-free operation.
 Featuring an aluminum frame, this gaming headset is lightweight and durable.
-It has a decent frequency range of 100 Hz to 10 KHz.
+It has a decent frequency range of 100 Hz to 10 kHz.